jyanglab/jyanglab.github.io/jc.md

 ## 2018

+### May

+- Working on seed preparation, planting and crossing ...

 ### April

 - **04-26-2018**: The genomic impacts of drift and selection for hybrid performance in maize.
 By [Gerke et al.,](http://www.genetics.org/content/genetics/early/2015/09/18/genetics.115.182410.full.pdf)